-Grammy-award winning producer & entrepreneur – Che Pope is a not-so-secret ingredient behind massive stars like Kanye West, The Weeknd, Nas, Christina Aguilera, and more.
+Grammy Award-nominated producer and entrepreneur Che Pope is the not-so-secret ingredient behind massive stars like Kanye West, The Weeknd, Nas, Christina Aguilera, and more.

-See an exclusive studio tour and watch Che Pope make a beat with Output’s Analog Brass & Winds.
-Plus, discover how to get on the radar of one of the most respected execs in the music industry.
+Take a peek at this exclusive studio tour and watch Pope make a beat with Output’s Analog Brass & Winds.
+Plus, discover how to get on the radar of one of the most respected executives in the music industry.

 “Distraction is the enemy of vision.”
-This quote (accredited to Kanye West) takes central place on Che Pope’s quote wall.
-“I love that one because part of this whole studio is about staying focused and being prolific in my creative output”, Che explains.
+This quote (accredited to Kanye West) takes central place on Pope’s quote wall.
+“I love that one because part of this whole studio is about staying focused and being prolific in my creative output”, Pope explains.

 He has dubbed his studio “The Frogtown Workshop” because of the neighborhood that it resides in, next to the Los Angeles River.
 It has a laid-back feel, kind of like sitting in a cozy living room “where you can create with ease.”

-Che tends to kickstart his creative ideas with a simple setup: “I have a small control or maybe a beat machine and a laptop,” he explains while making a drum beat like the “young kids do.”
+Pope tends to kick-start his creative ideas with a simple setup.
+“I have a small control or maybe a beat machine and a laptop,” he explains while making a drum beat like the “young kids do.”

-While showing us his unique Rhodes piano and Crumar keyboards, and the Russian version of the Crumar, Pope explains the importance of stepping out of one’s comfort zone Pope explains the importance of stepping out of your comfort zone during the creative process.
+While showing us his unique Rhodes piano, Crumar synthesizers, and the Russian version of the Crumar, Pope explains the importance of stepping out of one’s comfort zone during the creative process.
 “The box is great, the laptop’s great, and the VSTs are great, but you should also come outside and experiment.”

-He then led us to his Omnichord, a quirky little electric autoharp from the early 1980s.
-It’s an instrument that has been utilized by Arcade Fire, the Eurythmics, Brian Eno, Damon Albarn, Nick Rhodes, and Mark Mothersbaugh, among others in the electronic and indie world.
-But Pope quips, “I must be the only guy in the urban world with an Omnichord.
-And I’m nice with it.”
+He then leads us to his Omnichord, a quirky little electric autoharp from the early ’80s.
+It’s an instrument that has been utilized by Arcade Fire, the Eurythmics, Brian Eno, Damon Albarn, Nick Rhodes, and Mark Mothersbaugh, and others in the electronic and indie world.
+But, Pope quips, “I must be the only guy in the urban world with an Omnichord.
+And, I’m nice with it.”